ATTENTION!

 If I was really worried I could have deployed a light anchor that does not dig in, then when we returned I would have simply hauled it all to shore dragging the anchor with it.

-The point is, when you outfit your shore boat you should anticipate needing a really long rope just in case you need it.
-My current dinghy has a fifty foot floating line, and if I can't reach something solid, I go find a dog-bone shaped rock and carry it to where I want to tie up.
+The point is, when you outfit your shore boat, you should anticipate needing a really long rope just in case you need it.
+My current dinghy has a fifty-foot floating line, and if I can't reach something solid, I go find a dog-bone-shaped rock and carry it to where I want to tie up.
 Some skippers carry a small dinghy anchor and rode, then simply carry it up the beach.
+And some carry their dinghy, but we don't anymore.